-Runner Up: Glacier Bay QL037
+Runner-Up Garage Sink: Glacier Bay QL037

-The accompanying utility kit includes a flex-neck faucet made of brushed nickel, a garden hose adapter, a dual-spray head, and a metal strainer.
+The utility kit includes a flex-neck faucet made of brushed nickel, a garden hose adapter, a dual-spray head, and a metal strainer.
 One of the best features of the faucet is its high-arc shape.
 It means you fit plenty beneath it and have superior flexibility with the size of items you put in the sink.
 All the hardware you need is included.

 Some customers find this Glacier Bay QL037 easy to install themselves.
 But if you prefer, you can call in a plumber.
 The installation will be a simple process for them and won’t take long.
 The superior look of this sink is one of its greatest selling points.
 The cabinet storage space is also great for storing detergent and other items.

-- Storage space in scratch-resistant cabinet
+- Storage space in a scratch-resistant cabinet

 - Anti-tipping features